billfitzgerald/murl/README.md

 * <code>include_params</code> = "yes" # set as a yes/no value.
 Setting to "no" excludes all parameters from the report
 * <code>params_separate_file</code> = "yes" # set to "yes" to only write paramaters to a separate file.
 This is a sane default
 * <code>include_subdomains</code> = "yes" # set as a yes/no value.
 Setting to "no" excludes all subdomains from the report

-## What's in the murl_source directory?

-This directory contains two files:

-* vendors_full.json - this file lists vendors, known domains
-* known_dupes.csv - this file lists domains that are known to be connected to more than one service.
-While some domains can be removed from this list with additional research, there are some domains that appear to be used for multiple products offered by the same company.

 ## I see a problem, or I want to help